Azure/iot-edge-sqlite/README.md

 You can check your container status in the VS Code Docker explorer or by run the docker ps command in the terminal.

 ## Configuration ##
 Before running the module, proper configuration is required.
-Here is a sample configuration for your reference.
+Here is a sample of the desired properties for your reference.
 ```json
 {
   "SQLiteConfigs":{